Healing begins when we unlearn harmful models and reclaim emotional sovereignty

 Rules no one explains—but everyone enforces.

-You don’t question them, because they’re everywhere.
+We don’t question them, because they’re everywhere.

 And breaking them comes at a cost.